marcusoftnet/marcusoftnet.github.io/_posts/2017-02-13-visualizing-scope-creep.md

 This is of course good questions to ask and could be value, but I think there's more value in getting a feature in front of users and learn about their behavior and how the feature is doing.
 After that we can harden it, make it more flexible or otherwise improve it.

-Drifting away from my main topic… So now you've experienced scope creep too.
-Sorry to have to do that to you.
+Drifting away from my main topic… So now you've experienced scope creep too and how easy it is to fall into.
+See what I did there ^^

-This post is really about how I've seen scope creep being visualised and managed by a few teams on their board.
+On a more serious note - this post is really about how I've seen scope creep being visualised and managed by a few teams on their board.

 <a name='more'></a>